fernando-mc/creating-first-serverless-app-aws/checkoff.md

     - Update: `npm update -g serverless`
 6. Setup an AWS Access Role in the [Serverless Dashboard](https://dashboard.serverless.com)
     - Sign into your AWS Account and the Serverless Dashboard in the same browser
-    - Follow the steps under "Link your AWS Account" [here](https://serverless.com/framework/docs/dashboard/access-roles#link-your-aws-account)
+    - Follow the steps under "Link your AWS Account" [here](https://serverless.com/framework/docs/dashboard/access-roles#link-your-aws-account) to connect your Serverless Dashboard account to AWS (you'll need to start inside the [Serverless Dashboard](https://dashboard.serverless.com))

 7. Run `serverless login` from your terminal
 8. Run `serverless` from your terminal and complete the prompts.
 Make sure to select your serverless dashboard account.
 9. When the process is finished, you should change directories into your new service directory with `cd your-service-name`.